 Listeria: Symptoms, Diagnosis, Transmission & Treatment

-Listeria is a bacteria found in soil, iodine and water that can cause an infectious illness called listeriosis.
-It is often the bacteria behind many food recalls in the food distribution industry.
-This bacteria is usually transmitted through contaminated water and food, like unpasteurized milk, cheese, veggies, seafood and sausage.
+Listeria is a type of bacteria found in soil, water, and certain foods that can cause a serious infection called listeriosis.
+It is one of the main causes of food recalls and is often transmitted through contaminated foods such as unpasteurized milk, cheese, vegetables, meat, and seafood.

 Main symptoms